-Folklore /ˈfōklôr/: the traditional customs, beliefs, stories and sayings of a community, passed down through generations largely by word-of-mouth.
+Folklore—the traditional customs, beliefs, stories and sayings of a community, passed down through generations largely by word of mouth.

-These are stories from the indigenous Austronesian communities of Taiwan.
-They represent the mind-bogglingly diverse cultures and languages of the Taiwanese Aborigines who have called the island home for thousands of years.
+These are stories from Taiwan’s indigenous Austronesian (also called Formosan) communities.
+They represent the mind-bogglingly diverse cultures and languages of Taiwan’s “First Nations” who have called the island home for tens of thousands of years.

-These are stories passed down in the many distinct Chinese (Han or Sinitic) languages and dialects spoken throughout Taiwan.
-They include stories born on the island from the experiences of Han immigrants since the 17th century as well as some that were brought to the island from the continent.
+These are stories passed down in the many distinct Sinitic, Han or Chinese languages and dialects spoken throughout Taiwan—Taiwanese, Hakka and Mandarin.
+They include stories born on the island from the experiences of Han settlers since the 17th century as well as tales that were brought to the island directly from the continent.

 Legends are a community’s traditional stories that are popularly regarded as history or are based on historical events.
 These tales often elaborate on the lives of famous or influential figures in the past.